codefish12-09/VP_CMJL/README.md

 The following results are obtained with a pre-trained CLIP (ViT-L/14).
 More experimental results can be found in the paper.
 ![](https://github.com/codefish12-09/VP_CMJL/blob/main/images/experiment.png?raw=true)

+## 🙏 Acknowledgement

+Thanks for the publicly available code of [Troika](https://github.com/bighuang624/Troika).